wpilibsuite/frc-docs/source/docs/software/wpilib-tools/axon/retraining-mobilenet.rst

 .. image:: images/training/axon-mobilenet-7.png

-Click the download button, and your browser will download a tarfile containing two tflite models, one of which is optimized for the Coral TPU.
+Click the download button, and your browser will download a tarfile containing two TFLite models, one of which is optimized for the Coral TPU.
+There is also a label map file, for use when converting the model's output to a human-readable format.

 .. image:: images/training/axon-mobilenet-8.png